runeberry/PlayerMadeQuests/README.md

 ### Upcoming plans for PMQ

 * **Quest Chains** - link multiple quests together to form a larger story
-* **More Objectives** - involving items, auras, merchants, and more
 * **Localization** - share quests reliably between different-language game clients
-* **Quest Development Tools** - tools to track coordinates, NPCs, etc. that you want to put in your quests
 * **Quest Builder UI** - build your quest with a friendlier user interface instead of writing script

 Check out the [Issues](https://github.com/runeberry/PlayerMadeQuests/issues) page for a big list of features in the works for PMQ.